 Groups meeting at La Quinta Resort & Club, a Waldorf Astoria Resort have access to a mother lode of uplifting break diversions.
 They can unwind with yoga or meditation, enjoy wellness-focused spa treatments and hone skills at the resort’s tennis club or five championship golf courses.
 Planners can also arrange for team building and networking at the onsite PGA WEST Golf Academy.

 At JW Marriott Desert Springs, delegates can unwind with mini-massages between meetings or take a 1.5-mile fitness walk for a breath of fresh air.
-Depending on the break length, hardcore groups can tackle the fast-paced “7 Minute Workout” or plug into Last Chance Workout and Nutrition Lectures inspired by NBC’s The Biggest Loser reality series.

 Another refreshing option is Hyatt Regency Indian Wells Resort & Spa’s aromatherapy mixing station where attendees blend their favorite scents.
 The invigorating oils can be applied to pulse points to help maintain focus for the session’s duration.